duttaabh/CS-02-GenAI-PDF-Table-Extract/README.md

 14. export OPENSEARCH_ENDPOINT=#Opensearch Endpoint URL to access the collections
 15. export DYNAMO_CHAT_HISTORY=#DynamoDB table name to store chat history
 16. Run 'python -m streamlit run main.py'
-17. The following prompt should appear upon execution of the previous command, please open the 'External URL' to on your browser to view the web application
+17. The following prompt should appear upon execution of the previous command, please open the 'External URL' in your browser to view the web application

   You can now view your Streamlit app in your browser.